unified-font-object/ufo-spec/versions/ufo3/glyphs/glif.md

 #### Anchor naming conventions

-The following are agreed upon standard naming conventions for the `name` of anchors for special uses.
+The following are agreed upon standard naming conventions for special uses of the anchor `name`.

 ##### Ligature Carets